-Kristen & Anthony were one of my favorite high-energy couple to work with.
+Kristen & Anthony were one of my favorite high-energy couples to work with.
 With Anthony being from Australia and their love for travel, the main inspiration for their Montecito Estate wedding was clear.
 The estate made you feel like you had escaped to Tuscany, the meal was served Italian family style, and the napkins with their most loved destinations all served as special details to celebrate with their friends and family.
 A dual country map reminded their guests of their international love and was the theme throughout the paper goods.

 Check out more images in our feature on the Inspired By This blog.